saulmm/saulmm.github.com/_posts/2015-02-13-A useful stack on android #2, User Interface.md

 };
 ```

-In my case all `TextViews` that display information about the film are set with a certain text color.
+In my case all `TextViews` that show information about the film are set with a certain text color.

 `MoviesActivity.java`